Fredeugine/Youtube-API/README.md

 First of all, run `npm install` to install all necessary packages first

 **STEP 2**</br>
-Type or run  `npm start` in the terminal to start the frontend API
+Type or run  `npm start` in the terminal to start the backend API